derhansen/sf_event_mgt/Documentation/ForAdministrators/Waitlist/Index.rst

   can be used to keep the dependency to the main registration.
 * When the simultaneous registration process is used, moved up registrations will automatically be enabled for notification.
+* If a payment process is activated for the event, the :php:`AfterRegistrationMovedFromWaitlist` event must manuelly be implemented in order to send an email with payment information (e.g. payment link) to the user who moved up.

 Customizing the move up process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~